falu/lazarus/README.md

-# lazarus
-Lazarus and FreePascal stuff
+# Lazarus and FreePascal stuff

+## mdtablegenerator.pas

+Convert TStringGrid to markdown